Version 1.3.0 of 24 April 2020

 A budget can be loaded per User that can be utilised via the Olympus App to obtain Mobility Services.
-In the case of Indirect Users, this is the responsibility of the Employer who provides them with access.
-In the case of Direct Users, this is their own responsibility.
+In the case of Indirect Users, this is the responsibility of the Employer (Mobility Budget).
+In the case of Direct Users, this is their personal responsibility (Private Budget).

-The Indirect User has the possibility to also load a personal private budget separate from the budget acquired via the Employer.
-With regard to this budget the User in question will be a Direct User in that case.
+The Indirect User has the possibility to also load a Private Budget separate from the Mobility Budget acquired via the Employer.
+With regard to this Private Budget the User in question will be a Direct User in that case.
 This contractual relationship will be in existence directly with Olympus Mobility and will be dealt with separately from the indirect relationship that existed earlier via the Employer.
-The Employer in question will not acquire any information regarding the private budget, or the purchases made with this.
+The Employer in question will not acquire any information regarding the Private Budget, or the purchases made with this.

-No invoices will be generated for the budget loaded by Direct Users or for the Mobility Services they use: this is only possible in the case of Business Clients, under the terms of the contracts agreed with them.
+No invoices will be generated for the Private Budget loaded by Direct Users or for the Mobility Services they use: this is only possible in the case of Business Clients, under the terms of the contracts agreed with them.

-Any loading by a User will amount to at least 10 Euro and will be subject to transaction costs of 1.79 Euro.
-A User can personally load a budget not exceeding 150 Euro.
+Any loading by a User will be subject to transaction costs per loading.
+These transaction costs are stated in the Olympus App.
+A User must state in the Olympus App a minimum amount per load and can load a budget not exceeding 150 Euro.
 A Maestro bank card or a MasterCard can be used for this loading.
-The User will be obliged to always provide a sufficient budget, of necessary by means of extra transfer as provided in article 12.
+The User will be obliged to always provide a sufficient budget.

 Olympus Mobility will assist Direct Users in the event of problems with the use of the system for online payment and is the party to be contacted in the event of questions in this regard (e.g. concerning chargebacks, complaints of any nature, cancellations and refunds).
 Contact is also possible via the e-mail address firstname.lastname@example.org.